Prowtonz/CS4220/final.md

   - Perform the necessary steps to fetch the detail by ID on the selected item.
     - The details should be formatted cleanly, so that it is easily readable.
     - DO NOT display JSON structures.
     - The details should include an image.
-IF your API does not have images returned in results - then use a tasteful default image of your choice.
+    - IF your API does not have images returned in results - then use a tasteful default image of your choice related to your API.
+MUST use v-bind to display the image(s).

 ---